voxel51/fiftyone-auth-migration/migration-workflow.md

 By contrast, `internal` mode functions by moving user management to within the system.
-After an initial migration of users, operators of Fiftyone Teams may continue to use Auth0 as an identity provider (IdP) to facilitate authentication while keeping all other aspects of user management internal.
+After an initial migration of users, operators of Fiftyone Teams may continue to use Auth0 as an Identity Provider (IdP) to facilitate authentication while keeping all other aspects of user management internal.

 Additionally, operators may choose to change the target IdP to be something